 WOULD I RECOMMEND IT TO A FRIEND?

 What about you?
 Have you tried Rent The Runway?
-Are you thinking about testing out the update or unlimited program?
+Are you thinking about testing out the luxury rental program?
 I’d love to know what you gals think!
 Be sure to leave me a comment below and let me know.
+And if you’re looking for style inspo, be sure to come follow along on Instagram.
 Until next time.
 Xoxo, Savvy

 I do a few sponsored posts but they are limited to maintain the authenticity of © What Savvy Said.
 Some links in my posts may be affiliate links.
 This means I receive a small compensation for purchases made through those links.
 The presence of affiliate links and potential commission compensation are marked with an (*).